DONATIONS GET MATCHED UNTIL JUNE 30TH! DONATE TODAY!

 You can build a kinder world by replacing animal food products with plant‑based ones.

-Fighting Back Against the EATS Act
+Opposing the EATS Act

 On Wednesday, September 13, various House and Senate offices–including the House and Senate Agriculture Committee–received a letter signed by dozens of organizations, including Animal Equality.
 The letter stated the coalition’s “strong opposition” to the EATS Act and outlined the widespread harm that would be caused if the bill passes.
 The letter ends with a plea to House and Senate members to “reject the EATS Act.”

 Animal Equality, alongside this strong coalition, is dedicated to fighting against this harmful legislation and protecting farmed animals with your support!
-You can join our fight by urging your local lawmakers to oppose the EATS Act by using this simple form.

 Latest News